 Many people in Hyannis and the surrounding area work as independent contractors, or sub-contract.
-It is common for many in the construction field, or home improvement business to be classified as such, but many different fields can have independent employee-or-contractor1contractors.
+It is common for many in the construction field, or home improvement business to be classified as such, but many different fields can have independent contractors.
 If you are currently filed as a subcontractor, it is important that the work that you do is actually as an independent contractor.

 Many business owners may file their employees as ‘independent contractors’, which means that they are not obligated to pay their employees overtime, have workers compensation policies in place, and they do not withhold taxes on behalf of the employee.
 If a small business owner is wrongfully classifying an individual as an independent contractor when in actuality they are an employee, it could have serious civil and criminal consequences for the business owner or the persons responsible.